danielkorzekwa/atpworldtour-api/README.md

-Scala API for atpworldtour.com tennis statistics.
+Scala API for atpworldtour.com tennis statistics
 ===================================

 How to use atpworldapi from a maven project?
 --------------------------------------------